 - Registration of the formal or informal food service organization.
 Registration includes contact information, proposed schedule, location and proposed food to be served.

-- Free food handling training for one or more members of the food service group provided by the Houston Department of Health and Human Services.
-The training also includes information from the Coalition for the Homeless about working with the homeless and referral information for additional services needed by the homeless.
+- Free food handling training for one or more members of the food service group provided by the Houston Health Department.
+The training also includes information from the Coalition for the Homeless of Houston/Harris County about working with the homeless and referral information for additional services needed by the homeless.

 - The only mandatory step is a requirement to obtain owner consent before using either public or private property for food service of more than five people.
 This is required for both registered and non-registered food service operations.

 - Coordination of location and times of food service to maximize the distribution of food throughout the week.